 The following processes are considered in CDOG model: phase changes of gas, associated changes in thermodynamics and its impact on the hydrodynamics of the jet/plume.
 Hydrate formation, hydrate decomposition, gas dissolution, non-ideal behavior of the gas, and the jet/plume hydrodynamics and thermodynamics.

-CDOG can take 3-D currents, salinity, water temperature (hence water density) that varies both spatially and temporally.
-CDOG model has been used to numerically simulate the large scale and unique field experiments conducted in Norway at a cost of US $2.5 million.
+CDOG can take 3-D currents, salinity, water temperature (hence the water density) that varies both spatially and temporally.
+CDOG model has been used to numerically simulate the large scale and unique field experiments (Deepspill) conducted in Norway at a cost of US $2.5 million.
 The field experiments consisted of two oil and methane gas releases and one methane gas only release from a deepwater location (844 m water depth).
 The comparisons between the simulations and the observations are good.
 CDOG model has also been used to simulate various anticipated deepwater blowout scenarios.
+The results of these simulations have been published in a series of technical papers in leading journals (see this site and the our own research website for the list).
 It can be and has been used during real emergencies and for contingency planning.

 MEGADEEP (Methane Gas in Deepwater) Model